Brussels-Prague from €46.90, Cologne-Prague from €27.90...

 -

-You print your own ticket or can simply show it on your laptop or smartphone.
+You print your own ticket or can simply show it on your laptop or phone.
 Ticket inspectors simply scan the barcode.

 -